kgateway-dev/kgateway/docs/content/guides/traffic_management/tcp_keepalive/_index.md

 1) the obvious one is to keep the connection alive by sending out probe after the connection has been idled for a specific time.
 2) the less obvious one is to detect stale connections when the probe fails and drop the connection.

-There are 3 settings in TCP keepalive:
+There are three settings in TCP keepalive:

 - tcp_keepalive_intvl
 - tcp_keepalive_probes
 - tcp_keepalive_time

-The explanation can be found in the [Linux tcp manpage](https://man7.org/linux/man-pages/man7/tcp.7.html).
+The explanation can be found in the [Linux TCP man-page](https://man7.org/linux/man-pages/man7/tcp.7.html).

 Some considerations when determining the proper values for you environment: